NONPROFIT FREQUENTLY ASKED QUESTIONS

 - The grant project/program does not demonstrate or explain the need in Monmouth County.

-The Focus Area Committees make decisions between June and September.
+The Grant Review Committees make decisions between June and September.
 If you are a semifinalist, we will call you at the phone number provided on your application.
 All other applicants will be notified by email.

 Not all applicants will receive a site visit.
 Site visits occur after each committee has selected semifinalists.
 The chair of the respective committee reviewing your grant application will then contact you.
 A site visit is not a guarantee of funding.